The Edward Albert Escondido Canyon Trail and Waterfalls is located off of Winding Way in Malibu. It also also referred to as Escondido Falls.

 To get to Escondido Falls from the Conejo Valley/101, take Kanan south to PCH and turn left.
 You'll be driving just under 2 miles, past Paradise Cove, to the small parking lot on Winding Way and PCH.
 Turn left onto Winding Way and an immediate left into the parking lot.
 There's a sign; you can't miss it.
 The lot has spaces for only around 16 vehicles; it is full, you'll have to find a spot on PCH and make you way from there...but be careful and watch for the plentiful "no parking" signs on PCH.

-(NOTE: Recently - summer 2018 time frame - an $8 per car parking fee was initiated at this parking lot.
-It takes both cash and credit cards.
+Parking is $8. and takes both cash and credit cards.
 Parking fees contribute to the ongoing maintenance of the trails, including porta potty cleanings, graffiti and trash removal and partial staffing.)

 The hike is about 4 miles round trip and can be done in as fast as an hour (if you speed walk and don't hang out) or for most, a couple hours.

 The first 8/10ths of a mile is along Winding Way to the trailhead.
 It has a moderate hill but is not that bad.
 Near the peak of the initial hill, you will need to cross from the left side of the street to the right side as you make your way up.
 There are signs that ask that you walk on the dirt trail rather than on the street, so try to abide by that.
 You will be treated to views of beautiful homes and ocean views along this portion of your trek.

 After a short final downhill section, you'll reach the trailhead.
 After an initial left turn that takes you briefly west, most of the rest of the trail to Escondido Falls is a northeast to northerly direction.
 You'll be treated to lush oak woodlands and greenery year-round.